 Once on the Info view, you can make the following changes by clicking the field name:

-- Write or edit the course description. - Change the Progress and Student Access settings. - Add/edit supplies, links, reading list, and files. - Clone or sync course content (see below).
+- Write or edit the course description. - Change the Progress and Student Access settings. - Add/edit supplies, links, reading list, and files. - Clone or sync course content (see below at 1.1.5).